rust-lang/rust/text/0000-conservative-impl-trait.md

 might be usable.
 For example, `fn x(y: @Trait)` as shorthand for `fn x<T: Trait>(y: T)`.

-Since the exact semantic and user experience for these locations are yet unclear
-(`@Trait` would effectively behave completely different before and after the `->`), this has also been excluded from this proposal.
+Since the exact semantics and user experience for these locations are yet unclear (`@Trait` would effectively behave completely different before and after the `->`), this has also been excluded from this proposal.

 ### Type transparency in recursive functions